JenieX/web-development-with-jonas/javascript-course/09-advanced-dom/README.md

 With bubbling (default), the event is first captured and handled by the innermost element and then propagated to outer elements.

-With capturing, the event is first captured by the outermost element and propagated to the inner elements.
+With capturing, the event is first captured by the outermost element and propagated to the inner elements. **See the playground examples**.

-Important: See the playground examples.
+### Event delegation

+Event delegation allows us to attach a single event listener, to a parent element, that will fire for all descendants matching a selector, whether those descendants exist now or are added in the future. **See the playground example**.

 ---